-5.1.5 Step 5: Publication
+7.2.5 Step 5: Publication

-TSOs shall inform all affected parties of the process results, including all TSOs of the CCR Core.
+TSOs shall inform all affected parties of the process results, including all TSOs in the Greece Italy CCR.

 BSPs shall be notified about their selected standard upward balancing capacity bids or downward balancing capacity bids at the same point in time within each balancing capacity cooperation.
-The notification shall be done before subsequent TSO-BSP GCTs within the balancing capacity cooperation within the CCR Core implementing this EE CZCA, and at the latest one hour before the GCT of the SDAC.
+The notification shall be done before subsequent TSO-BSP GCTs within the balancing capacity cooperation within the Greece Italy CCR implementing this EE CZCA, and at the latest one hour before the GCT of the SDAC.
 Notification to all market participants of allocated CZC for the exchange of balancing capacity and/or sharing of reserves shall be done at the same point in time as the notification to BSPs mentioned above.